msssk/jsbp/codecon.md

 	/* ... */
 }
 ```
 * Prefer dot notation when possible.
 If you know the name of a property, use dot notation to access it.
-Only use bracket notation when the property name is calculated at run-time.
+Only use bracket notation when the property name contains special characters or is calculated at run-time.
 * Always include leading and trailing digits in decimal values
 ```javascript
 // Correct